-Participants must have active dental indemnity insurance during the enrolment period.
+Participants must have active business registration and dental indemnity insurance during the enrolment period.

 Course overview

 The 10905NAT Graduate Diploma in Digital Orthodontic Treatments has seven units of competency.
 All units must be completed to be eligible for award of the Graduate Diploma.